NMAS Review Report delivered

 The first of four reports has been produced from the NMAS Review based on the Effectiveness Survey Reports.
 Some of the key findings are highlighted below but you can download the 44 page report here to read it fully for yourself – https://nmasreview.com.au/effectiveness-survey

-What is the NMAS Effectiveness Survey?
+What was the NMAS Effectiveness Survey?

 - NMAS EFFECTIVENESS SURVEY – From February 1 to April 1, 2021, a select group of stakeholders was invited to complete the Effectiveness Survey as part of the review of the National Mediator Accreditation System (NMAS).
 Over 600 people participated in the survey.
 Once the data was cleaned (tidied up to remove duplicates, incomplete submission, etc.), there were 512 survey responses suitable for analysis.